jvalue/jayvee/rfc/0016-block-instantiation-syntax/0016-block-instantiation-syntax.md

     anonymousBlock3[" : CarsLoader"]
 end

-CarsCSVExtractor -."oftype : OftypeRelationship".-> CSVExtractor CarsTableInterpreter -."oftype : OftypeRelationship".-> TableInterpreter CarsLoader -."oftype : OftypeRelationship".-> SQLiteLoader M0 ~~~ M1
+CarsCSVExtractor --"oftype : OftypeRelationship"--> CSVExtractor CarsTableInterpreter --"oftype : OftypeRelationship"--> TableInterpreter CarsLoader --"oftype : OftypeRelationship"--> SQLiteLoader M0 ~~~ M1
 ```

 ### Proposed changes
 #### 1. Clarify naming
 - Across M-levels, we have only a `instance of` relationship
-- On M1 level, only the `oftype` relationship exists between `block`s and `blocktype`s because it is modelled at M2 level
+- The only other currently possible relationship is the `oftype` relationship between a `block` and a `blocktype` on M1 level.
+Other relationships are not possible since they are not modelled at M2 level.
 - Instantiation of M2 level concepts in M1 is done with language keywords
     - `composite blocktype <name>` / `builtin blocktype <name>`
 - We keep `block` as M1 level keyword to instantiate the M2 level `Block`
 - Users can describe M0 level entities in a Jayvee model
-    - Now by creating anonymous singleton instances of `block`s
-    - We call these instances **"block instances"**
+    - For blocks, we call these instances **"block instances"**
     - Pipes always connect block instances, never blocks

 #### 2. Enable creating named block instances